Epithelioid Mesothelioma

 Chemotherapy

 Chemotherapy medications like pemetrexed and cisplatin can destroy epithelioid cancer cells.
-Epithelial patients treated with chemotherapy lived for 15.8 months on average, in a 2022 Translational Lung Cancer Research report.
+Epithelial mesothelioma patients treated with chemotherapy lived for 15.8 months on average in a 2022 Translational Lung Cancer Research report.

 Immunotherapy

-Women with epithelial mesothelioma who received an EPP, radiation, and chemotherapy lived for 70 months (nearly 6 years) on average, according to a 2020 Journal of Thoracic Oncology study.
+• Multimodal therapy: Multiple treatments are used to improve survival.
+Women with epithelial mesothelioma who received an EPP, radiation, and chemotherapy lived for 70 months (nearly 6 years) on average, according to a Journal of Thoracic Oncology study.

-Palliative care focuses on easing a patient’s pain and symptoms.
-A 2021 report published by Chest noted how palliative care helped a U.S. Navy veteran with stage 3 pleural epithelioid mesothelioma.
+• Palliative care: This focuses on easing pain and symptoms.
+A 2021 Chest report noted how palliative chemotherapy and radiation helped a U.S. Navy veteran with stage 3 epithelioid mesothelioma live for 1 year after his diagnosis.

-Use our 14 Questions to Ask Your Doctor Checklist to find out which treatments will be best for you after an epithelioid mesothelioma diagnosis.
+Use our 14 Questions to Ask Your Doctor Checklist to find out which treatments may be best for you after an epithelioid mesothelioma diagnosis.

 14 Questions To Ask Your Doctor